Nuer massacre: Uganda Involvement in the South Sudanese civil war

-After previously denying their involvement in the South Sudan conflict, UPDF Spokesman Lt.
-Col. Paddy Ankunda admitted to Al Jazeera on January 16, 2014, that their forces were fighting alongside President Kiir's troops against the Nuer fighters in Bor town.
+After previously denying their involvement in the South Sudan conflict, UPDF Spokesman Paddy Ankunda admitted to Al Jazeera on 16 January 2014, that their forces were fighting alongside The SPLA troops against the Nuer fighters in Bor.
 The presence of Ugandan troops and their involvement in the conflict between Kiir's Dinka troops and Machar's Nuer white army sparked major diplomatic unrest.
 IGAD "Intergovernmental Authority on Development" condemned Ugandan troops' involvement and deemed it as "unbenevolent act" and "not helping" in their quest to bring peace and stability to South Sudan.
 Børge Brende Norwegian Foreign Minister urged President Museveni to start withdrawing his troops from Juba, Bor, and the surrounding areas.
 Rabie Abdelati, one of the top members of NCP stated that "South Sudan does not need Uganda's military help to solve its internal problems".
 Ethiopia strongly condemns Uganda's military operation in South Sudan.

-Despite IGAD, Sudan, Ethiopia, and the international community urging Uganda to withdraw from South Sudan, the withdrawal didn't happen until October 2015, when Ugandan President Museveni started to withdraw his troops from South Sudan for the first time in two years and a half since their deployment on December 30, 2013.
-UPDF withdrawal came as a part of a peace agreement that was signed in August 2015 between President Kiir and his ex-vice President Machar to end the war and bring peace to their vulnerable country.
+Despite IGAD, Sudan, Ethiopia, and the international community urging Uganda to withdraw from South Sudan, the withdrawal didn't happen until October 2015, when Ugandan President Museveni started to withdraw his troops from South Sudan for the first time in two years and a half since their deployment on 30 December 2013.
+UPDF withdrawal came as a part of a peace agreement that was signed in August 2015 between President Kiir and his ex-vice President Machar to end the war and bring peace to South Sudan.